"Another great dinner with the Paleo Cooking Club... If you call it a club, people will want to join." So read my friend's status on facebook.

 After getting the event details from my friend we set to work on deciding what we would bring.
 I knew my favorite salad, a maple roasted pumpkin salad with toasted pecans and feta, would have to make an appearance, and I knew we should bring some dessert.

-party cooking club I narrowed it down to cookies or a chocolate tart.
-Patrick conveniently didn't go the grocery store as asked to pick up eggs and so we "decided" on the no-bake chocolate tart.
-I loved the recipe because it took less than 20 minutes to make including the chill time and raspberry arranging, and only took one mixing bowl.
+I loved the recipe because it took less than 20 minutes to make, including the chill time and raspberry arranging, and only took one mixing bowl.
 After preparing the crust I simply wiped the bowl down with a damp paper towel and set to work mixing the filling.

 The resulting tart sported a nutty cocoa crust and a thin chocolate-coconut bar layer.
-A little sprinkling of sea salt and the mix of sunshine and ruby red raspberries also gave the tart a lift.
-I was slightly concerned it wouldn't hold together for the 40 minute trip to my friend's house, but the coconut oil acted as a wonderful sort of dessert glue and it made it just fine.
+A little sprinkling of sea salt and the mix of sunshine and ruby red raspberries also gave the tart a pop of color and flavor.
+I was slightly concerned it wouldn't hold together for the 40 minute trip to my friend's house, but it made it just fine.
+Later on I learned that coconut oil won't melt below 24 °C (76 °F) so I had worried unnecessarily.

-Because the tart was so well received, I would say we are a shoe-in to learn the secret club handshake. :)
+Because the tart was so well received, I would say we are a shoo-in to learn the secret club handshake. :)

 no-bake chocolate tart with cocoa almond crust, paleo & gluten free